 • The DDD study has a high international profile and DECIPHER enables a global reach for the study.

-Although analysis of this data will continue until 2021, there have been a number of important findings to date.
 So far the team have achieved a diagnostic rate of ~35% in patients where previous genetic investigations had failed to identify a diagnosis.
 This rate may increase over time as knowledge increases and new genes are identified.

 In addition to making diagnoses across many genes already linked to developmental disorders, more than 30 new developmental disorder genes have been identified as a result of this study.